walmartlabs/concord-website/docs/getting-started/policies.md

 ## Dependency Rule

-Dependency rules provide a way to control which process dependencies are allowed to use.
+Dependency rules provide a way to control which process dependencies are allowed to be used.

 The syntax: